Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$

-Understanding the high-temperature H-Ta\(_2\)O\(_5\) phase begins with the known structure of the low-temperature orthorhombic phase (L-Ta\(_2\)O\(_5\)).
-The orthorhombic “\(\lambda\)” model of L-Ta\(_2\)O\(_5\) \cite{lee2013} comprises two-dimensional Ta\(_2\)O\(_3\) layers stacked along the \(c\)-axis, which are interconnected by oxygen atoms (Figure~1a).
-Within each Ta\(_2\)O\(_3\) layer, all Ta atoms share the same coordination environment (Figure~1b): each Ta atom bonds to three O atoms that are threefold-coordinated and one O atom that is twofold-coordinated.
-At finite temperatures, molecular dynamics simulations reveal that the Ta atoms in a Ta\(_2\)O\(_3\) layer adopt a distinct triangular arrangement (Figure~1c), consistent with X-ray diffraction observations \cite{lehovec1964}.
-This triangular sublattice allows the orthorhombic-\(\lambda\) model to be mapped onto a triangular grid (Figure~1d), where the twofold-coordinated O atoms—exhibiting large transverse vibrations—are visualized as links between the triangular lattice sites.
+Understanding the high-temperature H-Ta\(_2\)O\(_5\) phase builds on the widely used structural model for the low-temperature orthorhombic phase (L-Ta\(_2\)O\(_5\)).
+The orthorhombic “\(\lambda\)” model \cite{lee2013} consists of two-dimensional Ta\(_2\)O\(_3\) layers stacked along the \(c\)-axis and interconnected by oxygen atoms (Fig.~1a).
+Within each Ta\(_2\)O\(_3\) layer, all Ta atoms share an equivalent coordination environment (Fig.~1b), each bonded to three threefold-coordinated O atoms and one twofold-coordinated O atom.
+At finite temperatures, molecular dynamics simulations indicate that Ta atoms within a Ta\(_2\)O\(_3\) layer adopt a triangular arrangement (Fig.~1c), consistent with X-ray diffraction observations \cite{lehovec1964}.
+This triangular sublattice allows the orthorhombic-\(\lambda\) structure to be mapped onto a triangular lattice (Fig.~1d), where the twofold-coordinated O atoms—characterized by large transverse vibrations—can be viewed as links connecting neighboring lattice sites.